 The Commission should provide the utilities assurance of recovering a reasonable portion of under-collections going forward

 With these significant concessions to the IOUs, basic fairness suggests that the Commission should continue to permit customers to return to the utility without penalty or delay.
+The majority of customers who shop have contracts that end in the next 2 years.
+Whatever solution is devised should ensure that such customers are not disadvantaged by the timing of their contract.

 [I would suggest that we focus on the need to have hearings on all issues and not signal to the Commission or other stakeholders the risks that we face with respect to the very specific issue of the PX Credit.
-If there is considerable discussion regarding the elimination of the credit, then we ought to use the following bullets.
+If there is considerable discussion regarding the elimination of the ctc calculation mechanism, then we ought to use the following bullets.
 Otherwise, I suggest that we keep them in our “pocket” for use if and when necessary.]

-Salvage retail market by phasing out the generation credit
+(do not want to suggest this)Salvage retail market by either phasing out the (current negative) ctc charge or replacing it with some kind of equivalent shopping credit.

-The Commission should hold hearings to determine the phase out schedule
+The Commission should hold hearings to determine the timing of any such replacement or phase out.

-Note that when SDG&E rolled off initially, the Commission nonetheless 1) permitted SDG&E to maintain a rate ceiling during the summer months and 2) kept the “PX credit” in place during that same time period.
+Note that when SDG&E rolled off initially, the Commission nonetheless 1) permitted SDG&E to maintain a rate ceiling during the summer months and 2) kept the “CTC credit” in place during that same time period.

 Phasing out the credit is more equitable and will keep customers from returning to IOU and exacerbating the under-collection problem

+Whatever solution is implemented should

+treat similar customers substantially the same, regardless of who is serving them

+Not advantage the utilities, who caused the current problems, over the competitive suppliers.